 - Free up worksite parking

 - Help your business attract and retain the best employees

 - Highlight your business’ sustainable or green practices

 How does my business get started?

 First, familiarize yourself with the Business Benefits and services we provide to get an idea of what elements best fit with your business goals.
-Contact a Employer Services Coordinator to begin developing a customized program for your worksite.
+Contact an Employer Services Coordinator to begin developing a customized program for your worksite.
 All Pierce Trips programs are free!

 If your business has 100 or more full time employees your site may be required to participate under the Commute Trip Reduction (CTR) Efficiency Act.
 To learn more about CTR and how it impacts affected worksites, visit the CTR Requirements page.
 Pierce Trips will work with you to meet the CTR goals.

 Questions?
 Ready to get started?
-Contact Karen Henderson, Employer Services Coordinator at 253.581.8008.or by email.
+Contact Us.

 We work with businesses to offer support to employees who want to take advantage of commute options, and provide employers with valuable tools to promote worksite transportation programs.

 Custom Support – Our Employer Services staff provides customized support to develop and implement your transportation program.
 In addition to the services below, we are happy to discuss customized tools to make your program as effective as possible.